Fire Cupping Therapy

-What is Cupping and how does it work?
+What is Fire Cupping and how does it work?

-Cupping can be used in conjunction with acupuncture and dates back to ancient Egyptian, Chinese, and Middle Eastern cultures.
+Fire Cupping can be used in conjunction with Acupuncture and dates back to ancient Egyptian, Chinese, and Middle Eastern cultures.
 It is the term applied to a technique that uses small glass cups or bamboo jars as suction devices.

 Remaining still and silent, puts the client into a more relaxed state as it sedates the central nervous system (which makes it an excellent treatment for high blood pressure).
-The suction and negative pressure provided formed during a cupping session can loosen muscles, encourage blood flow, assist in managing anxiety, fatigue, migraines, rheumatism, and even cellulite as well as assisting in reducing back and neck pains and stiff muscles.
+The suction and negative pressure provided formed during a cupping session can be thought of as providing the inverse to massage; lift instead of compression.
+This can loosen muscles, encourage blood flow, assist in managing anxiety, fatigue, migraines, rheumatism, and even cellulite as well as assisting in reducing back and neck pains and stiff muscles.

-Cupping saw a surge in popularity when professional athletes (often swimmers whose bodies are exposed) were seen on the world stage with the familiar circular deep red and purple bruises.
+Fire Cupping saw a surge in popularity when professional athletes used it as part of their sports therapies or rehabilitation, they (often swimmers whose bodies are exposed) were seen on the world stage with the familiar circular deep red and purple bruises.
 Typically these bruises don’t hurt and only last a few days but they certainly peeked the interest of crowds around the world and people started to take an active interest in this age-old treatment.